udaykiran009/oneCCL/doc/rst/source/collectives_prioritization.rst

 Prioritization of collective operations
 ****************************************

-oneAPI CCL supports prioritization of collective operations.
-Prioritization allows to change the order of operations execution and may help to postpone execution of non-urgent operations to complete urgent operations early.
+oneCCL supports prioritization of collective operations, which controls the order in which individual collective operations are executed.
+This allows to postpone execution of non-urgent operations to complete urgent operations early which may be beneficial for many use cases.

 The collective prioritization is controlled by priority value.
 Note that the priority must be a non-negative number where a higher number stands for a higher priority.